-- Start and end by bringing attention to the whole body. - Pay particular attention to detail of body sensations; give examples of words describing sensations such as warm, cold, tingling, numbness, etc. - Give participants the option to come back to the breath at any time to stabilise their attention and remind them of this during the practice. - Allow the absence of particular feelings or sensations to be just as important as their presence. - Instruct participants to let go of the last body region before moving awareness to the next. - Be precise in guiding where and how participants to place attention. - Vary instructions between both narrow angle, detailed awareness of a small part of the body, and also wider angle awareness of a larger area of the body such as the trunk, or the whole body. - Periodically through the practice offer guidance on dealing with distraction. - Offer guidance that invites participants to move into a direct 'being with' body sensations rather than looking at them from a distance. - Offer skilful guidance of awareness of breath within the body scan. - Balance guidance that gives the flavour of being with, allowing and accepting, alongside that which gives a flavour of exploration, curiosity, aliveness and adventure.
+- The teacher should adopt a position where they can monitor the room for safety, track participants, be audible, whilst also being in touch with their own body scan practice; - Begin by offering postural options: lying down, astronaut, sitting or standing.
+Include options to open eyes, shift position (specially to avoid a sense of being frozen or having to lie still).
+It may be comforting and protective to have a blanket; - Start and end by bringing attention to the whole body; - Pay particular attention to detail of body sensations; give examples of words describing sensations such as warm, cold, heaviness, tingling, numbness, ease or lightness; - Give options to come back to a neutral anchor/to open the eyes at any time to stabilise attention or to take care of self if there is a sense of overwhelm; remind them of this during the practice; - Allow the absence of particular feelings or sensations to be just as important as their presence; - Instruct participants to let go of the last body region before moving awareness to the next, or clearly communicate continuity of awareness as attention is shifted to the next region; - Be precise in guiding where and how participants place attention, with careful language that also allows choice, e.g., 'if you care to...' 'seeing what it's like to attend now...'.

+- Vary instructions between both narrow angle, detailed awareness of a small part of the body, and wider angle awareness of a larger area of the body such as the trunk, or the whole body; - Periodically through the practice offer guidance on dealing with mind wandering.
+Acknowledge that thoughts and emotions may be evoked; there's no need to push these away.
+Simply return to the area of the body that is being explored; - Include recognition that sensations change: they are coming and going, staying a while, intensifying, dissolving- sometimes subtly, sometimes more strongly; - Offer guidance that invites participants to move into a direct 'being with' body sensations rather than looking at them from a distance; - Balance guidance that gives the flavour of being with, allowing and accepting, alongside that which gives a flavour of exploration, curiosity, aliveness, and adventure.